freshtilledsoil/aux-curriculum/README.md

 # AUX Curriculum

-This repos contains the current curriculum for AUX, our Apprenticeship in User Experience.
+This repo contains the current curriculum for AUX, our Apprenticeship in User Experience.
 All content is available under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 ## UX major challenges